crystal-lang/crystal-website/_posts/2023-11-09-memories-from-crystalconf.md

 <figure markdown="1">
   ![](/assets/events/crystalconf2023/panel.jpg)
-  <caption>In the panel discussion we discussed the future of Crystal with the audience.
+  <caption>In the panel discussion we talked the future of Crystal with the audience.
 We also had the immense pleasure to share the stage with two core team alumni.</caption>
 </figure>

 <figure markdown="1">